School of Medicine and UVA Funding Opportunities

 The Research and Development Program

 This program provides a limited number of small ($10K – $30K) research awards as seed money for new projects, development of new methods or reagents, or to enter a new area of research.
 Announcements are made to all faculty; there are usually two grant cycles per year.
-See application form and instructions.
+See both the application instructions and application form.

 SOM Department and Center funding programs